psychemedia/island-storynotes/spithead_mutiny.md

 Since 1757, the Articles of War, the laws that regulated life on board ship, would have been read out regularly to the men.
 As well as describing what was expected in time of battle, the articles also defined a variety of physical punishments for various offences, including capital punishments.
 Mutiny, as you might expect, was severely punished.
 But the articles also allowed a means for the men to express discontent, allowing them to raise concerns with their Captain, or the Commander-in-Chief.

 As for the pay?
 Well, that hadn't changed since the time of Charles II, a hundred or more years before.
-The previous century had been a time of low inflaction, but now prices were rising.
+The previous century had been a time of low inflation, but now prices were rising.
 The current war, and perhaps the early onset of the industrial revolution, meant that inflation was now a thing: prices were increasing and the men could no longer provide for their families as they had even a few short years before.

 And amidst Bridport's fleet, moored at Spithead in that month of February, 1797, small boats started to ferry round-robin letters of discontent between the ships of war.